MeditoolsBV/.github/.github/ISSUE_TEMPLATE/refinement.md

 - [ ] Describe the "Solution"
 - [ ] Notify product owner about this issue.
 - [ ] Approved by product owner.
+- [ ] Ready to be picked up by a developer
 ```